Vis4Sense/student-projects/2024-2025/readme.md

 # Meeting 13 Jan 2025

 ## Interim report feedback
+- Abhay
+  - the report is quite good
+- Manasi
+  - the report is very good;
+  - is 'fundamental analysis' possible for crypto?
+  - fine tune LLM and parallelism are optional/less a priority
+  - what is the output of the CNN-LSTM, sentiment score?
-- Abhay:
+- Abhay & Manasi
-  - the project focus should be on the trading, not just improve sentiment analysis by itself
+  - the focus now should be on the trading, not just improve sentiment analysis by itself
   - need to find/create a trading strategy that can take advantage of sentiment results
   - improve/update sentiment if it helps with trading